Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 Part 1 of this tutorial will:

-* Shows a basic Makefile for AI Engine and X86 compilation, simulation and visualization.
+* Shows a basic Makefile for AI Engine and X86 compilation, simulation, and visualization.
-* Link in the DSPLib functions
+* Link in the DSPLib functions.
 * Create a simple graph containing a parameterized DSPLib FIR filter.
-* Compile and simulate the design
+* Compile and simulate the design.
 * Evaluate the results.